d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 ## Project Summary

 This project aims to develop an AI-Enriched Corporate Training Catalog that consolidates training resources from various sources, including Microsoft, Udacity, internal materials, and open-access journal articles.
 The goal is to create a user-friendly interface where employees can search for courses and articles based on keywords, filter results by criteria like ratings and duration, and access additional information such as instructor profiles and DOI URLs.
 To enhance search capabilities, Azure AI Services will be used to enrich data and provide descriptive information about course entities.
-Additionally, a custom skill will be implemented to query the Springer API for article information.
+Additionally, a custom skill will be implemented to query the Springer Nature API for article information.
 Azure AI Search plays a pivotal role in this project by providing robust search functionalities, facilitating data importation, enrichment, and indexing, and ultimately powering the search engine behind the training catalog.

 ![Architecture](./step_1_design/Step1_Architecture.png)